-STATEMENT OF REVENUES, EXPENSES, AND CHANGES IN NET POSITION--Continued
+STATEMENT OF REVENUES, EXPENSES, AND CHANGES IN NET POSITION (Continued)

-The University experienced enrollment decreases of 4.69% and 8.23% during fiscal years 2019 and 2018 but had an approximate increase in tuition and fees of between 3.1% and 3.5%.
+The University experienced an enrollment increase of 1.8% for fiscal year 2020 and increased tuition and fees by 3.5%.
+This resulted in increased tuition and fee revenue for fiscal year 2020.
+In 2019, the University experienced an enrollment decreases of 4.69% for fiscal and increased in tuition and fees by between 3.1%.
 This resulted in a decrease in tuition, fees, housing, and food service revenues remaining relatively flat for fiscal year 2019.